jbadeau/mise-nix/README.md

 ### Running Tests

-To ensure everything is working as expected, run the test suite:
+Run the test suite to verify plugin functionality:

 ```sh
 lua test_utils.lua
 ```

-All tests should pass.
-If you modify utility functions, remember to update and rerun the test suite accordingly.
+Ensure all tests pass.
+If you make changes to utility functions or logic, be sure to update and rerun tests accordingly.